-The first pre-processing step consists in generating the mesh in a Nektar++ compatible format.
-One option to do this is to use the open-source mesh-generator Gmsh to first create the geometry, that in our case is a square and successively the mesh.
-The mesh format provided by Gmsh shown in Fig. (2.1) - i.e. .msh extension - is not consistent with the Nektar++ solvers and, therefore, it needs to be converted.
-To do so, we need to run the pre-processing routine called NekMesh within Nektar++.
-This routine requires two line arguments, the mesh file generated by Gmsh, ADR_mesh.msh, and the name of the
+The pre-processing step consists in generating the mesh in a Nektar++ compatible format.
+For doing so we can first use the open-source mesh-generator Gmsh to first create the geometry, that in our case is a square and successively the mesh.
+The mesh format provided by Gmsh shown in Fig. (1.1) - i.e. .msh extension - is not compatible with the Nektar++ solvers and, therefore, it needs to be converted.
+To do so, we need to run the pre-processing routine called MeshConvert within Nektar++.
+This routine requires two line arguments, the mesh file generated by Gmsh, ADR_mesh.msh, and the name of the Nektar++-compatible mesh file that MeshConvert will generate, for instance ADR_mesh.xml.
+The command line for this step is nektar++/builds/utilities/MeshConvert/MeshConvert \ ADR_mesh.msh ADR_mesh.xml

-Figure 2.1 Mesh generated by Gmsh.
+Figure 1.1 Mesh generated by Gmsh.